salsify/broccoli-css-modules/README.md

  - `modulePath`: the relative path of the module to be formatted The function should return a string representing the content to be written out.
 By default, the given object will be emitted as the default export of an ES6 module.

+#### `enableSourceMaps`
+Whether inline source maps should be generated for the transformed module CSS.

+#### `sourceMapBaseDir`
+The base directory relative to which paths in source maps should be encoded.
+Defaults to the base of the input tree.

 ##### `postcssOptions`
 A hash of options that will be passed directly through to the PostCSS processor.
 This allows the use of e.g. custom syntax in the processed files.